We Chat Fingerboarding with Timo from Asi Berlin

 I need some obstacles and ramps – how do you make me happy?

-We‘ll get you an Asibrixx Kicker with the smoothest concrete and curb for your first steps or some bigger and more advanced stuff if your already more into it!
+We‘ll get you an Asibrixx Kicker with the smoothest concrete and curb for your first steps or some bigger and more advanced stuff if you are already more into it!
 Everything is handmade in our basement.

 What qualities do I need to be really good at it?